Jodie Taylor: International career

 Newly appointed England coach Mark Sampson included Taylor in a 30-player squad for the annual training camp in La Manga Club, which included a match against Norway on 17 January 2014.
 She withdrew from the squad due to club commitments and was replaced by Isobel Christiansen.

 In August 2014 Taylor made her debut in England's 4–0 friendly win over Sweden at Victoria Park in Hartlepool.
-She scored what would have been her first international goal in a friendly against the United States on 14 February 2015, only for it to be wrongly ruled out for offside.
+She scored what would have been her first international goal in a friendly against the United States on 13 February 2015, only for it to be wrongly ruled out for offside.

 On 6 March 2015, at the 2015 Cyprus Cup, Taylor scored a hat trick for England in their 3–0 group win against Australia.
 The win gave them a place in the finals.
 On her tenth appearance for England, at the 2015 FIFA Women's World Cup, Taylor capitalised on a mistake by Lauren Sesselmann of host nation Canada to put England 1–0 up in their quarter-final game.
 England went on to win 2–1 to secure their first ever semi-final appearance.

 Taylor was selected as part of England's squad for UEFA Women's Euro 2017 and was given the number 9 shirt for the tournament.
 She scored a hat-trick in the team's 6–0 opening group match victory against Scotland, becoming the first Englishwoman to do so in a major tournament.
 She scored again in the next game as England beat Spain 2–0 and the only goal in a 1–0 quarter-final win over France as England reached the semi-finals.
 With five goals, Taylor won the tournament's golden boot, one ahead of Vivianne Miedema.

 In May 2019, Phil Neville selected Jodie Taylor for England's 2019 FIFA Women's World Cup squad.
 She made three appearances and scored once in a group stage win over Argentina.

+Taylor was allotted 187 when the FA announced their legacy numbers scheme to honour the 50th anniversary of England’s inaugural international.

+Post-playing career

+On 13 November 2023, Arsenal announced that Jodie would be taking on a new role at the club as the Football Services Executive to "support the continued growth of Arsenal Women".